nikvo1/napari-nuclephaser/docs/Biological tasks guidelines/Population growth curves.rst

 This calibration algorithm is fast and should quickly provide the result optimal confidence threshold in the line below the **Calibrate** button.

+.. note:: If the accuracy isn't high enough, there are two ways of increasing it.
+You can finetune NuclePhaser model using `Colab notebook <https://colab.research.google.com/drive/1hKMVQqYS0I_GrkYvdz23tPc8FCv2oJvh?usp=sharing>`_ or use :doc:`TTA </General information/Test-time augmentations (TTA)>`.

 Step 2: Applying the calibrated model to a stack of images
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++